Computing with Professional Placement MSc

 How you’ll be taught

-As a full-time student you will undertake six modules.
-This requires an intensive period of study, involving lectures, tutorials, laboratory sessions and independent study.
+This course is studied full-time over three trimesters.
+It requires an intensive period of study, involving lectures, tutorials, laboratory sessions and independent study.
 While classes for each module may account for only three or four hours a week, you'll be expected to commit at least 13 hours per week per module.

 • note and pen